-By putting names to the faces of our demographics we humanise and make it easier to relate and logically predict how each target audience is most likely to behave.
+By putting names to the faces of our demographics, we humanise them and make it easier to relate and logically predict how each target audience is most likely to behave.

-If you’ve studied your numbers and you’re still finding it hard predicting how your customers are going to behave, then there’s a fast-track method for finding out what’s working — check the competition.
+If you’ve studied your numbers and you’re still finding it hard to predict how your customers are going to behave, there’s a fast-track method for finding out what’s working — check the competition.

-With six simple questions you can improve the aim of your darts.
-No longer will you be throwing wildly at the darts board hoping that at least one will hit the bullseye.
+With six simple questions, you can improve the aim of your darts.
+No longer will you be throwing wildly at the dartboard, hoping that at least one will hit the bullseye.

 Understanding your target market — who they are, which networks they use and their purchasing habits — will help you utilise the strength of a strong social media strategy to increase your total sales.